stepzen-dev/examples/with-snowflake/README.md

   }
 }
 ```
-(with `stepzen request` we have compressed the operation to simplify copying the command)
+(with `stepzen request` we have compressed operations to simplify copying the command)

 The response should be:
 ```json